A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-$M_{\bullet}$ has little covariance with parameters unrelated to $\alpha$.
-For the fiducial model (Fig.~\ref{fig:corner}), we found only upper limits to $f_{\rm DM}$ and no constraint on $\gamma_{\rm DM}$.
-The velocity ellipsoid $\beta_z$ is nearly isotropic in the center ($\beta_0 = 0.14^{+0.06}_{-0.07})$ and likely becomes more flattened with increasing distance from the equatorial plane, but $M_{\bullet}$ has only modest covariance with the velocity anisotropy or inclination.
+The weak sensitivity of $M_{\bullet}$ to the stellar mass model and the velocity ellipsoid alignment are evidence of its robustness.
+To further test this robustness, we consider the covariance of $M_{\bullet}$ with other parameters and whether the other parameters have reasonable values.
+Considering first the parameters unrelated to $\alpha$, we found that they have little covariance with $M_{\bullet}$ (Fig.~\ref{fig:corner}).
+All models yielded only an upper limit on $f_{\rm DM}$ (Table~\ref{tab:posteriors}) and no constraint on $\gamma_{\rm DM}$.
+All models indicated a velocity ellipsoid that is only mildly anisotropic in the center ($\beta_0 \approx 0.1-0.2$) and in some cases increases with radius, although the outer anisotropy is not tightly constrained.
+Covariance between $M_{\bullet}$ and anisotropy or inclination is minimal.
 The main covariance is between $M_{\bullet}$ and the value of $\alpha$ near the center.
 Model A-cyl indicates little spatial variation in $\alpha$, with $\alpha_{\rm disk} \approx \alpha_{\rm bulge} \approx 1.2$.
 Model B-cyl similarly indicates only a mild $\alpha$ gradient, if any ($\alpha_0 = 1.30^{+0.09}_{-0.07}$ and $\alpha_{\infty} = 1.12^{+0.08}_{-0.12}$).
 In model C-cyl, a greater range of gradients is permitted in the disk ($\alpha_0 = 1.79^{+0.57}_{-0.44}$ and $\alpha_{\infty} = 1.16^{+0.20}_{-0.17}$).
 This occurs because the inner disk is less well resolved than the inner bulge: it is much flatter, and its major axis is close to the direction of minimum magnification.
-Therefore decoupling the inner disk and bulge permits a wider range of $\alpha$ in the former, which in turn may affect the inferred $M_{\bullet}$.
-Model C thus provides the greatest stress test of the robustness of the $M_{\bullet}$ measurement.
-The data do not favor one of models A-cyl, B-cyl, or C-cyl, which have very similar values of evidence (Table~\ref{tab:posteriors}).
-The models with spherically aligned velocity ellipsoids are disfavored compared to their cylindrical counterparts by evidence ratios of 11 to 23.
+Therefore decoupling the inner disk and bulge permits a wider range of $\alpha$ in the former.
+Model C therefore provides the most stringent test of the robustness of $M_{\bullet}$ to the inner stellar density.

-All models produce compatible constraints on $M_{\bullet}$ (Fig.~\ref{fig:mbh_posterior}).
-It is not clear \emph{a priori} what form any IMF gradients may take, nor which alignment of the velocity ellipsoid best approximates a multi-component system.
-We thus considered all models to have equal prior probability, and we used Bayesian model averaging to combine their $M_{\bullet}$ posteriors.
-This amounts to weighting posteriors by the evidence.
-The averaged posterior indicates $\log M_{\bullet} / {\rm M}_{\odot} = 9.78^{+0.08}_{-0.12} {}^{+0.14}_{-0.34}$, where the two errors refer to the 68\% and 95\% credible intervals.